legsem/legstar.avro/README.md

     * [Avro Schema](http://avro.apache.org/docs/current/#schemas) matching the COBOL copybook

-    * [LegStar Java transformation](http://www.legsem.com/legstar/legstar-core/legstar-coxbgen/index.html) code to turn mainframe records to java beans
+    * Conversion logic to turn mainframe records to Avro Generic records

-    * Avro specific records (The Generator invokes the Avro compiler for you)
+    * Avro specific records compiled from the Avro schema

-* Readers for straight Java, or Hadoop, that read mainframe files and deliver an Avro record for each mainframe record
+* Readers for pure Java, or Hadoop, that read mainframe files and deliver an Avro record for each mainframe record

 ![Overview](http://legsem.github.io/images/legstar.avro.overview.png)